development

 A technique that uses URLs to link directly to a specific screen, feature, or piece of content within a mobile app rather than just opening the app's home screen.

-Deep linking connects the web and mobile app worlds by allowing URLs to open specific locations inside an app.
-Instead of sending a user to the App Store or to your app’s home screen, a deep link takes them directly to a product page, article, user profile, or any other screen.
+Deep linking bridges web and mobile by allowing URLs to open specific locations inside an app.
+Instead of sending a user to the App Store or to a home screen, a deep link takes them straight to a product page, article, user profile, or any other destination.

 Basic deep links use custom URL schemes (e.g., yourapp://product/123).
 They only work if the app is already installed.
 If the app is not installed, the link fails.